arielllanita/notes/README.md

 # Notes

 Simple demonstration on how to apply context API to global state.
-Data are not stored persistently hence will remove all added notes in page refresh; integration to localStorage API to store data will soon be added or you can make a PR to contribute 🙂.
+Data are not stored persistently hence will remove all added notes in page refresh; integration to localStorage API to store data will soon be added or you can make a PR so we can collaborate 🙂.
 ## Demo

 https://conote.netlify.app/